Amin-Gh-05/Amin-Gh-05/README.md

 My midterm projct of Advanced-Programming course in SBU - individual

 - **Technologies:** Java, Javafx, PostgreSQL
 - At first, it was developed to work on a local system with a simple GUI - with no database or standard API.
-I liked this project, so I decided it should be modified (and it's stil in development 😊)
+I liked this project, so I decided it should be modified (and it's still in development 😊)

 Link of the project: [Reddit](https://github.com/Amin-Gh-05/Reddit)